Hussein-A/Arithmetic-Test/README.md

 For more specific instructions please click this [link](https://msdn.microsoft.com/en-ca/library/ms235639.aspx).

 ## Change Log
+* 1.2.1
+  * Added the ability to restart directly after completion of session to avoid tedious restarting of program.
+Session choices do not need to be re-entered.

 * 1.2.0
   * In addition to timestamping results all settings are saved to a file called "results.txt".
 This includes the operations used previously, their associated ranges and the time limit.